AlchemyCMS/alchemy-guides/guides/elements.md

 ### name
 `String` _required_

 A lowercased **unique** name of the element.
 Separate words need to be underscored.
 The name is used in the `page_layouts.yml` file to define on which pages the element can be used.
 It is also the file name of the element's view partial in `app/views/alchemy/elements/`.
-The name is [translatable](#translating-elements) for the user in the admin frontend.
+The name is [translatable](i18n#element-names) for the admin interface.

 ### unique
 `Boolean` (Default: `false`)